ml4ai/tomcat/docs/installation.md

-ToMCAT depends on the following: CMake 3.15+, Boost 1.69+, a C++17 compatible compiler (tested with GCC 9 and AppleClang 11.0 so far), libfmt, doxygen, ffmpeg, OpenCV 4, dlib, Java 8, Gradle, libsndfile, and portaudio.
+ToMCAT depends on the following: CMake 3.15+, Boost 1.69+, a C++17 compatible compiler (tested with GCC 9 and AppleClang 11.0 so far), libfmt, doxygen, ffmpeg, OpenCV 4, dlib, Java 8, and Gradle.

-**Note:** On Debian-flavored Linux distros, you will need to install CMake and Boost from source, since the versions installed by apt-get are not new enough (as of 11/19/2019).

-The following commands should work for users that use either MacPorts, Homebrew, or apt-get as their package manager.
+The following commands should install ToMCAT and its dependencies for users that use either MacPorts, Homebrew, or apt as their package manager.

 ```bash
 git clone https://github.com/ml4ai/tomcat
 cd tomcat && ./tools/install.sh
 ```

-**Also, set the environment variable `TOMCAT` to point to the cloned repository on your computer.**

 Please make sure your internet connection is active while the `install.sh` script is running.
 Mac users may want to turn off their firewalls.